 CPI Enabling Clean Production Since 1969

 CPI has proudly been Enabling Clean Production since 1969 as a trusted resource in resolving the most complex air pollution and energy conservation problems.
 We provide innovative and cost-conscious air pollution control solutions to their most complex volatile organic compounds (VOC), NOx, and Odor pollution challenges.
+Our equipment is also at work meeting energy conservation strategies and minimizing greenhouse gas (GHG) emissions.
 By helping companies produce their products with lower levels of emissions, we have a direct impact on reducing global climate change.

 CPI works every day to implement reliable, air pollution control solutions to enable clean production across a variety of industries and processes around the world.We recognize that it’s not easy to balance air pollution regulations with economic growth.
 The industrial revolution brought modern conveniences that we all enjoy, but the cost of this convenience has been a rapid increase in the pollution of both air and water.
 Without regulations, companies would have no economic incentive to spend money on air pollution control, since this additional equipment does not improve their bottom line.